CodeSolz/Better-Find-and-Replace/readme.txt

 Donate link: https://codesolz.net/our-products/wordpress-plugin/real-time-auto-find-and-replace/?utm_source=wordpress.org&utm_medium=README_DONATE_BTN
 Requires at least: 4.0
 Tested up to: 6.0
-Stable tag: 1.3.6
+Stable tag: 1.4.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Easily Find and replace text, code blocks, URLs, Footer credits, jQuery / Ajax loaded text or anything in real-time.
+Easily Search & replace text, code blocks, URLs, Footer credits, jQuery / Ajax loaded text or anything in real-time.
 Search replace within database too..

 == Description ==
 This plugin automatically finds a specific word (given by you) and will replace it with your own word.
 The changes will automatically happen before the website renders to the browser.
 It doesn't affect any other files or databases.